firebuggirl/rootless-docker/2-commands.md

     ` useradd -m -d /home/lowprivuser -p $(openssl passwd -1 password) lowprivuser `

+    - NOTE: create different user w/ different name that is not pushed to Github => save in password manager &/or variables.env....

   - switch to running as this new, low privileged user:

     ` sudo su lowprivuser `